 In Lao PDR, at the strategic level, a team has completed the first phase of the biodiversity assessment to identify critical habitats for restoration.
 The second phase started in March 2015 to design restoration interventions in two critical gaps in the biodiversity corridors in Sekong and Attapeu provinces.
 Camera traps will be installed.
 At the village level, land use plans for 67 villages have been completed.

 In Viet Nam, on 10 July 2014, the Prime Minister agreed on a proposal for piloting, planning, and management of biodiversity corridors.
 This important document allows MONRE to prepare and issue regulations and guidelines on the piloting of biodiversity corridors in the project provinces.
 Participatory village land-use planning has been completed and approved for 35 project communes.

 In Lao PDR, 67 patrolling teams have been established.
 9 nurseries have been established and 57,000 seedlings for planting in home gardens and village forest areas have been provided.
 A four-year forest planting plan has been developed with 444 ha of forest restored.

 In Viet Nam, guidelines on community forest management and forest planting have been developed; 5 nurseries have been established (one in Quang Nam, two in Quang Tri, and four in Thua Thien Hue).; and 77 home gardens and 8 vegetable demonstration farms have been established.
-Community Forest Management (CFM) sites are under definition with initial pilots proposed at Ca Dy commune with about 2,000 ha in Quang Nam province, Huong Phung with 500 ha in Quang Tri province, and Hong Trung with 93 ha in Thua Thien Hue province.
+Community Forest Management (CFM) sites are under definition with initial pilots proposed at Ca Dy commune, Quang Nam province with about 2,000 ha, Huong Phung, Quang Tri province with 500 ha, and Hong Trung, Thua Thien Hue province with 93 ha.
 Based on the results of the participatory village land-use plans, a forest planting plan was completed with estimates of seedlings per village per year.

-In Lao PDR, infrastructure design consultants are being recruited.
+In Lao PDR, feasibility studies and detailed engineering designs of sample subprojects have been approved.
+Contractors are submitting bids for works to start in late 2016.
 Village Development Funds have been established for all 68 project villages in Lao PDR.
-A livelihood strategy has been prepared and implementation has started.
+A livelihood strategy is being implemented.